 Many of you have asked whether the coronavirus and school closures would have an impact on the introduction of statutory Relationships Education, RSE and Health Education from September.

-The Department for Education has just issued an update (see document below) and asked us to share it with our network.
+The Department for Education issued an update (see document below) and asked us to share it with our network.

 In summary, the statutory requirement to provide these aspects of PSHE education is still in place from September, and schools should continue to prepare for this date where possible.
 Indeed, many schools are already offering high quality PSHE that covers, and exceeds, statutory content or will be prepared to do so by the beginning of the new school year.
 However, due to the coronavirus and closures, schools who are not in a position to implement fully from September have been granted some leeway — and now have until Summer term 2021 to do so.